ne1up/ne1up/README.md

 ---

-## Note from the developer
+## Note from the dev

 ### 💻️ Project status

-I consider Chitchatter feature-complete inasmuch it does all the things I personally need it to do.
-I don't have specific plans to add significant functionality in the future, but I may do so if it seems fun to me at the time. **I am committed to fixing any significant bugs** that are reported, so please [open an issue](https://github.com/jeremyckahn/chitchatter/issues/new) if you discover one!
-Aside from that, Chitchatter is effectively in maintenance mode for the foreseeable future.

 If you would like a feature to be implemented and are willing to pay a development cost to ensure it gets done, please file a GitHub issue describing the feature and indicate that you are willing to compensate for the work.
 If you are not willing to pay, please open a GitHub issue regardless.
 I may implement it if it seems fun to do so, but other members of the community may also step up to implement it via Pull Requests.

-I will always make time support Pull Requests from others.
-If you're willing to put in the work to improve Chitchatter, I am willing to help shepherd that work along and get it shipped.

-If you don't agree with the direction of the project, you are welcome to fork Chitchatter and take it in another one.
+If you don't agree with the direction of the project, you are welcome to fork ne1up and take it in another one.

 ### 🏗️ Support and custom development

-I'm willing to do paid installations and customizations of Chitchatter for your needs.
-If you'd like to contract me to make a version of Chitchatter that is custom built for you, please email me at <me@jeremyckahn.com> and let me know what you have in mind to get started.
+Paid installations and customizations of ne1up or the original Chitchatter for your needs.
+If you'd like to contract me to make a version that is custom built for you, please email me at <isne1up@gmail.com> and let me know what you have in mind to get started.

 ---

 ## Veracity

-The core of Chitchatter's security model is the fact that it is fully open source.
+The core of ne1up's security model is the fact that it is fully open source.
 You are free (and encouraged) to fully audit the project source code and infrastructure.
-Not only is the source code available under the terms of the [GPL](./LICENSE), but [all build logs are publicly accessible](https://github.com/jeremyckahn/chitchatter/actions/workflows/pages/pages-build-deployment) as well.
+Not only is the source code available under the terms of the [GPL](./LICENSE), but [all build logs are publicly accessible](https://github.com/isne1up/ne1up/actions/workflows/pages/pages-build-deployment) as well.

-If you would like to verify that the app hosted at <https://chitchatter.im/> is the one that is hosted on GitHub, you can use `dig`:
+If you would like to verify that the app hosted at <https://ne1up.com/> is the one that is hosted on GitHub, you can use `dig`:

 ```
-$ dig chitchatter.im
+$ dig ne1up.com

-; <<>> DiG 9.18.1-1ubuntu1.1-Ubuntu <<>> chitchatter.im
+; <<>> DiG 9.18.1-1ubuntu1.1-Ubuntu <<>> ne1up.com
 ;; global options: +cmd
 ;; Got answer:
 ;; ->>HEADER<<- opcode: QUERY, status: NOERROR, id: 61332